Jan 28, 2021

 September 3, 2021

-In this time of year – September, when the meadow glitters, and rat droppings turn up on the shed shelves, and the apples are near ripe, and the clever spider spins above the straw bales – I’m spending afternoons hacking at the sea of blackberries.
+In this time of year – September, when the meadow glitters, and rat droppings turn up on the shed shelves, and the apples are near ripe, and the spider spins above the straw bales – I’m spending afternoons hacking at the sea of blackberries.
+Mammal oddly making habitat.
 Possibly a century’s growth.
-George and Ginny would have fed on these same blackberries back when they were young and in love, showering in cold snowmelt-ditchwater from a cistern, rescuing this old farmhouse from complete ruin, while they lived out under the oaks in the time the place was uninhabitable from the 19th C. Now, all these blackberries’ dead understory is where, given a wildfire, a thrown ember might nestle.
+George and Ginny would have fed on these same blackberries back when they were young and in love, cooking on Coleman stove here, showering in cold snowmelt ditchwater from an elevated cistern, rescuing this old farmhouse from complete ruin, while they lived out under the oaks in the time the place was uninhabitable.
+Now, all these blackberries’ dead understory is where, given a wildfire, a thrown ember might nestle.
 In my earbuds, I’ve got Julius Caesar’s Commentaries, hours and hours of it, while I hack and snip.
 Caesar certainly did mow down a lot of Gauls.

 In the old thicket, as I go, not much of archaeological interest.
 Galvanized pipe, lengths of gutter and PVC, grey tennis balls and disintegrating plastic Frisbees.
 (The only valuable resource, some sheets of corrugated roofing metal.)
 However, a couple pieces of toy weaponry are here, of recent manufacture: a plastic shield with an embossed dragon, little-boy-sized, and a pistol that looks like it must have fired pellets of foam, part of a gift-box set.
 Evidently, some child threw this pistol into the thorns.